fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 8. Create the multisig wallet by using each of those wallets, using `M` for `m` and the length of `Device Configuration` for `n`.
 9. Record the master public key from each wallet in your `unencrypted information file`.
 10. Verify the wallet works by sending a small amount of funds to it (using the [Receiving](#Receiving) instructions below), and then once received (see the [Checking your balance](#Checking your balance) instructions below), sending those funds back (using the [Spending](#Spending) instructions below).
+11. Follow the instructions in the *Setup* section of [Simple Inheritance Plan](../inheritancePlans/Simple Inheritance Plan.md).
-11. Store everything as determined in the `Storage Configuration`.
+12. Store everything as determined in the `Storage Configuration`.
-12. Set a calendar event to remind you to execute the **Maintenance** protocol regularly.
+13. Set a calendar event to remind you to execute the **Maintenance** instructions regularly.
 See item D in the *Recommendations* section below.

 ### Receiving